 If you aren't familiar with how the Wowza Streaming Engine software works, we recommend that you install it on your local computer and try it out.
 You can get a free 180-day trial license for the software after you complete a Wowza Streaming Engine Trial request form

 .
 The Wowza Streaming Engine Trial Edition download includes the Wowza Streaming Engine software, documentation, and examples.
 To get your local media server up-and-running quickly, you can use the Wowza Streaming Engine Quick Start Guides

 .
 The Wowza Streaming Engine User's Guide

-Deploying Wowza Streaming Engine for Amazon EC2 Instances
+Deploying Wowza Streaming Engine on Amazon EC2

 to launch your first Wowza Streaming Engine for EC2 instance and stream a sample video.
 For more extensive deployment documentation, see the Wowza Streaming Engine for Amazon EC2 User's Guide

 Integrating Wowza Streaming Engine for Amazon EC2 instances with CloudFront

 You can configure applications in your Wowza Streaming Engine EC2 instance as HTTP caching origins to an Amazon CloudFront distribution for delivery of video on demand (VOD) and live streams using Adobe HTTP Dynamic Streaming (Adobe HDS), Apple HTTP Live Streaming (Apple HLS), Microsoft Smooth Streaming, and MPEG-DASH streaming protocols.
 A CloudFront distribution is an HTTP caching infrastructure that enables you to distribute content using a worldwide network of edge locations that provide low latency and high data transfer speeds.
 CloudFront automatically routes requests for your streams to the an optimal edge location so that the stream is delivered with the best possible performance.